jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

     my_executor my_exec = ...;
     std::sort(par.on(my_exec), data.begin(), data.end());

-# Implementing Control Structures with Executors
+# Composing Control Structures with Executors

 The remainder of this paper outlines a featureful, concrete executor facility that both satisfies the minimum requirements for supporting the algorithms of the Parallelism TS, and also provides a foundation for creating powerful control structures based on abstracted, modular execution.
-Before providing the detailed design, we examine some motivating examples of control structures that use our executor interface.
+Before providing the detailed design, we examine some motivating examples of control structures that compose with our executor interface.

-## Implementing `async`
+## `async`

 One of the the simplest possible applications of our `executor_traits` interface could be found in a hypothetical implementation of `std::async`.
 The